amperser/proselint/proselint/demo.md

 I feel innundated with email
 Nicknack
 He's a shoe-in
-Did you know that Brett Farve and Dwayne Wade are good friends?
+Brett Farve and Dwayne Wade are good friends.
 The Chronicals of Narnia

 # Strunk & White composition & regex checks